xhuang2016/Seismic-Detection/README.md

 You can choose between the following models:
 * ANN: A multi-layer perceptron with three input features (IQR,ZC,and CAV) and a hidden layer of 5 neurons.
 See more details in our paper or [MyShake](https://advances.sciencemag.org/content/2/2/e1501055) paper.
 <!---* CNN-->
-* CRNN: See more details in our paper.
+* CRNN: A combination of Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN).
+See more details in our paper.

 ## Running the code
 1. Download the data as described above.